Maxltrm/maxltrm.github.io/_posts/2017-02-02-Galera_Cluster_HA_Proxy_KeepAlived.markdown

 Galera cluster is a synchronous multi-master cluster for MySql.

-Here an example of implementation of a MySql Galera Cluster, balanced by HAProxy reachable from a VIP managed by KeepAlived.
+Here is an example of implementation of a MySql Galera Cluster, balanced by HAProxy reachable from a VIP managed by KeepAlived.

 My Environment: